 Scholar Outcomes

 Horizons has a long history of program evaluation, including three studies out of Yale University.
-Over each six-week summer session, Horizons Atlanta scholars show consistent gains in reading and math of 2-3 months, as measured by pre-post standardized assessments.
-Furthermore, when the opportunity cost of underserved students who would have experienced summer learning loss without our programs is taken into account, Horizons scholars fare 5-6 months better than other youth in their demographic - not just reversing “summer slide” but instead sending children back to school ahead of where they were in May.
+Over each six-week summer session, Horizons Atlanta students show consistent gains in reading and math, as measured by pre- and post-standardized assessments.
+Furthermore, when the opportunity cost of insufficiently supported students who would have experienced summer learning loss without our programs is taken into account, Horizons students fare 5-6 months better than other youth in their demographic - not just reversing “summer slide” but instead sending children back to school ahead of where they were in May.

-In 2019, Horizons Atlanta recorded that 76% of scholars returned to the program after spending the previous summer with us.
-On average, 93% of our scholars were in attendance on any given day of the six weeks of Horizons.
+In 2025, Horizons Atlanta recorded that 77% of students returned to the program after spending the previous summer with us.
+On average, 87% of our students were in attendance on any given day of the five to six weeks of Horizons.

 In addition, evaluations consistently find that over one six-week summer session, Horizons scholars: